-Tyre pressures should be checked regularly when cold and adjusted as necessary.
+Tyre pressures should be checked regularly when the tyres are cold and adjusted as necessary.
 The presence of TPMS does not remove the need to do this to ensure vehicle safety.
-See 228, TYRE PRESSURES.
+See 235, TYRE PRESSURES.

-The tyre pressure warning lamp (see 61, TYRE PRESSURE MONITORING SYSTEM

-(YELLOW)) illuminates when 1 or more of the tyres are significantly under-inflated, accompanied with a message in the Message centre.
+The tyre pressure warning lamp (see 51, TYRE PRESSURE MONITORING SYSTEM (YELLOW)) illuminates when 1 or more of the tyres are significantly under-inflated, accompanied with a message in the Message centre.
 Stop and check the tyres as soon as possible and inflate them to the recommended pressure for the vehicle loading condition.